geodatafr/geodatafr.github.io/docs/index.md

 # Earth Engine Community Datasets Covering France

 The aim of the **ee-france** project is to provide a collection of high quality and famous geospatial datasets covering France ready to use in Google Earth Engine.
 Along the pages of this project, public earth engine assets are shared and illustrated on various examples.
+Datasets are oganized by data provider in the left pannel (IGN, BRGM, METEO FRANCE, etc.).

 If your are looking for global datasets please also visit: